 In March 2014, the World Health Organization convened a meeting of the main stakeholders working to fight gambiense human African trypanosomiasis (g-HAT) to analyse the current situation, the challenges to elimination and the needs for research, in order to reinforce the commitment to elimination and strengthen the mechanisms of collaboration through a structured network of stakeholders.

-Given the complexity and specificity of the topics to be treated by the Implementation Coordination Group, it has been divided into several specific thematic subgroups: (a) Development of New Tools, (b) Integration of New Tools into National and Global Policies, (c) Operational Research, (d) Ad-hoc Country Coordination and (e) Advocacy and financial resources mobilization.
+The network comprises three groups: Scientific and Technical Consultative Group, Country Coordination Meeting and Implementation Coordination Group, which provide effective support for driving and coordinating activities in the elimination process.
+Due to the complexity and specificity of the topics, the Implementation Coordination Group has been divided into several specific thematic subgroups: (a) Development of New Tools, (b) Integration of New Tools into National and Global Policies, (c) Operational Research, (d) Ad-hoc Country Coordination and (e) Advocacy and financial resources mobilization.

-Report of the f irst WHO stakeholders meeting on gambiense human African trypanosomiasis elimination Geneva, 25–27 March 2014
+Report of the first WHO stakeholders meeting on gambiense human African trypanosomiasis elimination